 Completing the trio of GC albums is Remotion: The Global Communication Remix Album (1995) where once again Pritchard and Middleton remold the music of mostly other artists with great sensitivity and skill.
 Their version of the jazzy "Natural High" by dance act Warp 69 might be the very definition of laid-back space jazz, a sparkling, shimmering, groovy masterpiece that's long been a staple for chillout DJ's everywhere.
 The duo's lush, spacey treatment of the remaining tracks is similarly impressive including originals by ex-Yes frontman Jon Anderson and techno outfit The Grid.
 There's also two tracks repeated from the earlier Pentamerous Metamorphosis.

-Unfortunately since Remotion, apart from a handful of singles, the duo haven't released any more compositions under the Global Communication name.
-They've continued individually to produce, remix and especially DJ in the genres of house, techno, breaks and - in Tom Middleton's case - ambient and downtempo as well.
+Unfortunately since Remotion, apart from a handful of singles, the duo haven't released any more joint compositions under the Global Communication name.
+However, they've continued individually to produce, remix and especially DJ in the genres of house, techno, breaks and - in Tom Middleton's case - ambient and downtempo as well.

-In fact Middleton's intermittent project Amba has given birth to some outstanding one-off downtempo tracks on various-artist compilations like Freezone 6 (1999, Crammed Discs) and his own DJ mix album The Trip (2004, Family Recordings).
-Happily the promise of those one-off tracks has since been fulfilled on his magnificent solo album Lifetracks (2007).
+In fact Middleton's intermittent project Amba has given birth to some outstanding one-off downtempo tracks on various-artist compilations like Freezone 6 (1999, Crammed Discs) and on the excellent downtempo discs that form part of his DJ mix albums The Sound Of The Cosmos (2002) and The Trip (2004).
+Happily, the promise of those one-off Amba tracks has since been fulfilled on his magnificent solo album Lifetracks (2007).